 Leslie J. Williams has served as a member of our board of directors since March 2019.
-Currently, Ms. Williams is an Operating Partner at Accelerator Life Science Partners, serves as an entrepreneur-in-residence for the University of Iowa and University of Virginia and advises biopharma companies.
+Currently, Ms. Williams is the President and Chief Executive Officer of hC Bioscience, Inc., a biopharmaceutical company that she co-founded and for which she serves as a member of the board of directors.
+She also serves as an entrepreneur-in-residence for the University of Iowa and University of Virginia and advises biopharma companies from time-to-time.
 Ms. Williams was the founder of ImmusanT, Inc., a biotechnology company, and served as a member of its board of directors and as its President and Chief Executive Officer since its inception in December 2010 until the completion of its reverse merger in December 2019.
 She served as the President and Chief Executive Officer and as a member of the board of directors of Ventaira Pharmaceuticals, Inc., a specialty pharmaceutical company, from 2004 until 2008.
 Previously, Ms. Williams also was a venture partner at Battelle Ventures, an early stage venture capital fund, and served on the boards of directors of Hepregen Inc., a company engaged in the development and marketing of proprietary drug screening products, and of CDI Bioscience, Inc., a cell line engineering and contract manufacturing company, and of The Capital Network, a non-profit organization providing entrepreneurial education opportunities.
-Ms. Williams has served as a member of the board of directors of Windtree Therapeutics since 2021.
-Ms. Williams is a member of the board of advisors of CSCRI (Coral Sea Clinical Research Institute), Life Science Cares, the executive board of the University of Iowa College of Pharmacy, founding member of Mass VX advisory committee and of the editorial advisory boards of the Life Science Leader and the Journal of Advanced Therapies and Medical Innovation Sciences.
-Ms. Williams received a B.S. in Nursing from the University of Iowa and a M.B.A. from the Washington University John Olin School of Business.
-We believe that Ms. Williams is qualified to serve on our board of directors due to her executive leadership experience in the life sciences industry, including her prior experience as President and Chief Executive Officer of ImmusanT, Inc.
+Ms. Williams has served as a member of the board of directors of Windtree Therapeutics since February 2021.
+Ms. Williams is a member of advisors of CSCRI (Coral Sea Clinical Research Institute), Life Science Cares, the executive board of the University of Iowa College of Pharmacy, founding member of Mass VX advisory committee and of the editorial advisory boards of the Life Science Leader and the Journal of Advanced Therapies and Medical Innovation Sciences.
+Ms. Williams is qualified to serve on our board of directors due to her executive leadership experience in the life sciences industry, including her leadership experiences at hC Biosciences and ImmusanT.